 Safety Practices for Handling Thin, Sharp, and Hot Parts

-Don heavy‑duty gloves to defeat lacerations from razor‑sharp edges and burr-laden corners.
+Wear heavy-duty gloves to prevent lacerations from razor-sharp edges and burr-laden corners.
 Fit safety glasses or a face shield to block sparks and micro-debris.
-Wear reinforced boots and flame-resistant apparel; recently cut thin steel retains heat and transfers it quickly through contact.
+Wear reinforced boots and flame-resistant apparel.
+Recently cut thin steel retains heat and transfers it quickly through contact.

 Stage parts on heat-tolerant surfaces and confirm temperature with a contactless thermometer before moving.
 Use tongs, magnets with rated lift, or edge clamps to keep hands clear.
-Apply proper lifting mechanics—neutral spine, close load, team lift or mechanical assist for large plates—to prevent strains.
+Apply proper lifting mechanics: neutral spine, close load, team lift or mechanical assist for large plates.

-Maintain a clear deck: purge clutter, route leads overhead, and mark hot zones with signage.
+Maintain a clear deck.
+Purge clutter, route leads overhead, and mark hot zones with signage.
 Brief all personnel on sharp and hot material hazards, and validate compliance with documented checklists.
+For a full overview of plasma cutting safety standards, refer to the AWS Z49.1 Safety in Welding, Cutting, and Allied Processes guidelines.

 Frequently Asked Questions